Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 Asking a customer to prioritize price, quality, and service is a sales tactic to determine their buying behavior and preferences.

-For example, a sales rep for a cloud storage software might ask a potential customer to prioritize between price, quality, and service when considering a storage solution.
+A sales rep for a cloud storage software might ask a potential customer to prioritize between price, quality, and service when considering a storage solution.Â

 This allows the sales rep to position their software accordingly and offer the benefits that the customer values the most, increasing the chances of a successful sale.